GPikra/smpc-for-mip/README.md

 ```

 The “dp” optional attribute controls the differential privacy parameters.
-These are “c” for the L2 sensitivity of the underlying computation and “e” for the privacy budget ε.
+These are `c` for the L2 sensitivity of the underlying computation and `e` for the privacy budget `ε`.

-In general, e>0  is a free parameter controlling the privacy budget in the sense of differential privacy.
+In general, `e>0`  is a free parameter controlling the privacy budget in the sense of differential privacy.
 A lower value of e will result in more noise being added to the computation and hence a higher privacy guarantee (though with lower utility).

-The parameter “c” should be computed based on the underlying computation.
-For example, for counting queries and in particular histograms, heatmaps etc, it is the case that c=1.
-For more complex queries the computation of “c” might not be very straightforward and we might need to resort to the clipping trick, whereby the values are clipped within an interval [-δ, δ] to enforce an upper bound on the sensitivity of c=2δ.
-In such cases δ should be chosen independently of the data and in a way that best approximates the actual range of values that the underlying variable takes.
+The parameter `c` should be computed based on the underlying computation.
+For example, for counting queries and in particular histograms, heatmaps etc, it is the case that `c=1`.
+For more complex queries the computation of `c` might not be very straightforward and we might need to resort to the clipping trick, whereby the values are clipped within an interval `[-δ, δ]` to enforce an upper bound on the sensitivity of `c=2δ`.
+In such cases `δ` should be chosen independently of the data and in a way that best approximates the actual range of values that the underlying variable takes.

-The SMPC engine implements the Laplacian mechanism, adding to the computed result a sample from the Lap(0, c/e) distribution.
-Note that the variance of the noise scales with c/e.
+The SMPC engine implements the Laplacian mechanism, adding to the computed result a sample from the `Lap(0, c/e)` distribution.
+Note that the variance of the noise scales with `c/e`.
 This provides a differential privacy guarantee of ε=e.

-The dp attribute takes additional optional parameters cs,es which allows one to pass arrays of c and e values which are applied to the result index wise.
+The dp attribute takes additional optional parameters cs,es which allows one to pass arrays of `c` and `e` values which are applied to the result index wise.
 If the result has a higher dimension than the given array, the last value of the array is used for the remainder of the values.
 If the array has a higher dimension the redundant values are ignored.
 The arrays cs and es must have equal length.

 ## Run